Ukraine 2023 wheat harvest may far exceed official outlook - traders, analysts

-KYIV, June 28 (Reuters) - Ukraine's 2023 wheat harvest may far exceed official expectations of 17 million metric tons and reach at least 24 million metric tons, traders and analysts said on Wednesday citing farmers' survey.
+KYIV, June 28 (Reuters) - Ukraine's 2023 wheat harvest may reach at least 24 million metric tons this year, far exceeding official expectations and bouncing backclose to pre-war levels, Ukraine's grain tradersbody said on Wednesday, citing an upbeat survey of farmers.

-The agriculture ministry has said the harvest could decrease sharply in 2023 due to the Russian invasion and occupation of a significant part of the country.
+The agriculture ministry forecasts only 17 million tons of wheat this year, a further fall from last year's war-depressed levels, due to further consequences of Russia's invasion and occupation of a significant part of the country.

+But following its survey, and taking account agriculture ministry data on winter and spring sowing, the grain traders' union UGA said this year's gross harvest could total 24.4 million metric tons in bunker weight, or 23.5 to 24 million metric tons in clean weight.

+"This is significantly higher than the current market expectations, which we see at 15.6 to 18 million metric tons," UGA said.

 "The expected yields are quite high, ranging from 3 to 8 metric tons per hectare," UGA and UkrAgroConsult said in a report, adding that the average yield could reach 5.46 metric tons per hectare.